Vince Dizon: EDSA rehabilitation

 In May 2025, Dizon announced that rehabilitation work on EDSA, one of Metro Manila's primary thoroughfares, was scheduled to begin in mid-June, with June 13 identified as the tentative start date by the Metropolitan Manila Development Authority (MMDA).
 Dizon emphasized the urgency of the project, noting that EDSA had not undergone a major renovation in 45 years.
 To manage anticipated traffic congestion, the DOTr, under Dizon's leadership and in its capacity as chair of the TRB, planned to implement toll-free access to select segments of Skyway Stage 3 to help divert traffic.
 In addition, an odd-even number coding scheme was set to be enforced along EDSA, while coordination with other agencies and stakeholders continued to finalize the broader traffic management plan.

 Dizon stated that the rehabilitation would prioritize not only motorists but also pedestrians and commuters, as part of a broader effort to make EDSA safer and more inclusive.
+Supporters of the initiative argued that safer pedestrian facilities and improved public transport access help reduce inequalities in mobility by benefiting those who rely most heavily on shared and non-motorized transportation.
 On May 26, 2025, Dizon joined members of the Move As One Coalition in a community walk along EDSA, where he observed firsthand the hazards faced by pedestrians, including areas with limited protection from vehicles and motorcycles.
 He emphasized that enhancing pedestrian safety is a central objective of the ₱8.7 billion ($156 million) EDSA rehabilitation.

 The rehabilitation, the first of its scale since 1980, was to involve the phased replacement of existing road surfaces with new concrete and asphalt, alongside upgrades to pedestrian walkways and drainage systems.
 Dizon also confirmed that key commuter services would remain operational throughout the construction period, including the EDSA Carousel bus system, which would retain its dedicated lane, and an expanded Metro Rail Transit Line 3 (MRT-3) service with additional four-car train sets.
 These measures, he noted, reflect the administration's commitment to prioritizing commuter needs in the modernization of EDSA.

 On June 1, 2025, President Marcos ordered the postponement of the rehabilitation to allow for a review of the project's processes.